Challenges to Cannabis Cultivation

 Heat build-up and risk of crop failure

-Heat build-up is the biggest enemy of cannabis and hemp plants, which are highly susceptible to molds and mildews, especially in their flowering phase.
+Heat build-up is the biggest enemy of cannabis plants, which are highly susceptible to molds and mildews, especially in their flowering phase.
 Any facility that causes heat build-up as a byproduct will be harder and more expensive to control and will increase the likelihood of crop failure due to molds and mildews.

 The powerful 1000-watt HID lights are good at what they do, but they also run hot.
 Generally, the higher the wattage, the higher the heat output.
 A single 1000-watt bulb will generate 3400+ BTUs of heat per hour.
 That means a grow facility needs suitable ventilation and a hard-working climate control system; that also means more energy costs.

 This is also where mixed light greenhouses don’t hold up.
 These facilities require the use of polycarbonate plastics to allow adequate light to penetrate, but these panels also allow through the UV and IR, which remains trapped within the greenhouse and leads to heat build-up that can harm plants and promote the growth of molds and mildews.
 Cannabis plants are highly sensitive and require an optimal environment for growth, so careful climate control is essential.

 At SunGrown Zero, we know harnessing the power of the sun, combined with strategic technological investments, provides a better crop at a lower overhead.
 Ultimately, this costs you less to maintain in the long run and reduces your environmental footprint.

 How do we do it?
 For too long, man has sought to dominate nature rather than live in harmony with it.
 We've simply taken the lessons that Mother Nature has taught us and incorporated it into our facility design.